apache/pulsar/site2/website/blog/2022-04-08-Apache-Pulsar-2-9-2.md

 Added `PerformanceTransaction` class to support this enhancement.

-### No race condition exists in Pulsar proxy.
+### Port exhaustion and connection issues no longer exist in Pulsar Proxy.
 [PR-14078](https://github.com/apache/pulsar/pull/14078)

 #### Issue

-Previously, proxy stopped working for proxying broker connections while Admin API proxying kept working.
+Previously, Pulsar proxy would get into a state where it stopped proxying broker connections while Admin API proxying kept working.

 #### Resolution